Rita-Li527/221-final-maze/README.md

 This class implements the Lee algorithm.

 ### Maze
 This class contains the main function that takes in a 20x20 matrix and computes the optimal/shortest path available from the start to the finish.
+Use this java file to run the program.

 ## Data Structure